Emergency Social Work Service

 Contacting the Regional Emergency Social Work Service

-When you contact this service your call will be answered by a Switchboard operator who will take a few details from you such as your contact details and the nature of your call.
-The telephonist will then pass your details to one of the Social Workers who will ring you back.
-All Social Workers are experienced in dealing with emergency and crisis situations.
+When you contact this service your call will be answered by a switchboard operator who will take a few details from you such as your contact details and the nature of your call.
+The telephonist will then pass your details to one of the social workers who will call you back.
+All social workers are experienced in dealing with emergency and crisis situations.

 What happens next?